Lack of Follow Up Syndrome

 Potential clients say no for a variety of reasons.

 - It is easier to slack off and do nothing.
 Carl Jung, a noted Swiss psychiatrist, says, “Thinking is difficult, that’s why most people judge.”
 This also applies to sales.
-Researching a product or service, then comparing the various options, requires time and energy.
+Researching different accounting solutions, then comparing the various options, requires time and energy.
 It’s easier to over-think things, postpone a decision or deny the problem exists.

 - Don’t have the time.
 People are too busy to do the research.
 For example, when a client is busily working, she hesitates to add anything else onto their calendar.
-Your service may actually free up her time, but she doesn’t recognize that benefit.
-As a trusted advisor, educate her about the various ways your service reduces her workload.
+Your accounting service will free up her time, but she doesn’t recognize this benefit.
+As a trusted advisor, educate her about the various ways your accounting services reduce her workload.

 - Currently involved in many things.
 Entrepreneurs devote an extraordinary amount of time to their business and their community.
 As a result, she’s pulled in many different directions.
 When someone’s stretched too thin, it’s hard to gain her attention.